kubevela/kubevela/docs/en/concepts.md

 Below are the core building blocks in KubeVela that make this happen.

-## Application
+## `Application`
 The *Application* is the core API of KubeVela.
 It allows developers to work with a single artifact to capture the complete application definition with simplified primitives.

+### Why Choose `Application` as the Main Abstraction

-Having an "application" concept is important to for any app-centric platform to simplify administrative tasks and can serve as an anchor to avoid configuration drifts during operation.
+Having an "application" concept is important to any developer-centric platform to simplify administrative tasks and can serve as an anchor to avoid configuration drifts during operation.
 Also, as an abstraction object, `Application` provides a much simpler path for on-boarding Kubernetes capabilities without relying on low level details.
 For example, a developer will be able to model a "web service" without defining a detailed Kubernetes Deployment + Service combo each time, or claim the auto-scaling requirements without referring to the underlying KEDA ScaleObject.

+### Example

 An example of `website` application with two components (i.e. `frontend` and `backend`) could be modeled as below: